MatthewJohn/terrareg/README.md

   * phpmyadmin

 __*NOTE: Traefik requires exposing the docker socket to thhe container.
 Please see [here](https://doc.traefik.io/traefik/providers/docker/#docker-api-access) for more information.
 This implementation utilizes [docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy) to limit the exposure*__

-This will let you run terrareg with an SSL certificate, allowing terraform cli to access modules while developing or testing the software.
-In addition, the root folder is mounted in the container allowing for rapid development and testing without rebuilding the container.

 ### Install mkcert